cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 To use positional argument unpacking, we use a parameter, typically `args` (by standard practice), suffixed by `*` in our function signature.
 Passed positional arguments will be packed into a tuple and stored in this parameter, which we can then interact with in the function definition.
 In this case, we call `*args` an *unpacked positional parameter*.

-The following example prints each word in upper case:
+The following example prints each word in uppercase:

 ```Python
 def exclamation(*args):